IlkoPanchev/top-depot-herocu/README.md

 The main idea is that managers can create orders and these orders can be processed and completed by ordinary employees.
 Newly created order will be automatically deleted by scheduled <b>CRON</b> job if its status has not been changed within a week.
 All actions user-order are recorded in a log file(implemented with <b>AOP</b>).
 Sorting, pagination and different types of reports based on Google charts are available for managers and employees.
+Almost 100% coverage of unit and integration tests  of methods and classes.

 <b>Credentials</b>:
 - &emsp;admin: